wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.11.15 =
+* Enhanced Output Buffer to work with compression enabled (like ob_gzhandler).
+* Moved the quarantine to the uploads directory to protect against blanket inclusion.

 = 1.2.10.31 =
 * Fixed Output Buffer issue for when ob_start has already been called.